 Obesity in America has been declared an epidemic!

 Undeniable evidence throughout the World indicates that people who are overweight are more likely to fall victim to coronary heart disease, stroke, diabetes, cancer, gout, gall stones and arthritis.
 In contrast, this could be largely eliminated simply with better eating habits and individual weight control.
-Even as little as 10 to 20 pounds of weight loss can make a differ
+Even as little as 10 to 20 pounds of weight loss can make a difference in a persons overall health and risk of disease.

 Obesity in America has been declared an epidemic and a recent study by the Centers for Disease Control and Prevention on obesity by state shows Mississippi as the most obese state in America.